Feedpresso/blog/_drafts/2016-01-22-why-you-should-use-rxjava-in-android-a-short-introduction-to-rxjava.markdown

 *at the same time*.
 It will wait until both actions are completed and will return a combined result (```Pair.create()```).

-Keep in mind, that all of this is happening in the background on a separate thread.
+Keep in mind that all of this is happening in the background on a separate thread.

 After that, it will print out settings that were received.
 Finally,